 Most Agencies Talk Traffic.
 CFOs Care About Revenue Velocity.

 Revenue velocity measures how quickly your pipeline converts into revenue.
-It's the rate at which deals move from lead to closed won, weighted by deal size.
-When you track revenue velocity, you shift from counting clicks to counting dollars and that's the language your CFO speaks.
+It's the rate at which deals move from lead to closed won, weighted by deal size and conversion efficiency.
+When you track revenue velocity, you shift from counting clicks to counting dollars.
+That's the language your CFO speaks.

 This guide explains why revenue velocity is the metric that reframes the growth conversation, how to calculate it, and how to use it to align your agency, your sales team, and your CFO on the same revenue-focused page.